Home

 The cost to microchip your cat at your local veterinarian is usually under $50USD.
 There is an additional minor fee to register your cat's chip ID number.
 This additional fee ensures that your cat's identification and your contact information are registered with as many shelters as possible, including those outside of your local area.

-Some animal shelters automatically microchip their animals for adoption.
+Some animal shelters automatically 'chip their animals for adoption.
 If you adopt your cat from such a shelter, you usually only have to pay the small registration fee.

-Local shelters often offer special rates to the community for microchipping.
+Local shelters often offer special rates to their communities.
 In my area, they even have certain times of the year where they will do the procedure on cats and dogs for free.
 Call your local animal shelter to ask if they have this service available.

-No!
-Microchipping and/or microchip scanning is not available in all areas.
+Microchipping and/or scanning is not available in all areas.
 It's especially important in these areas that your cat wear a safety collar with a pet ID tag.

 And remember, just because your local animal shelter offers microchipping and microchip scanning, if your cat gets lost in an area that does not have scanning available, a safety collar and ID tag will be her only chance of making it back home to you.